In this guideHide menu

 4. Case study

-Changing Gender Norms among young adolescents: CHOICES in Nepal
+Changing gender norms by working with young adolescents: CHOICES in Nepal

-This pilot programme worked with boys and girls aged 10–14 to challenge prevailing gender norms through a short, participatory series of life skills sessions held at existing children’s clubs.
-The sessions were facilitated by children’s club graduates using the CHOICES curriculum developed by Save the Children and evaluated by the Institute of Reproductive Health at Georgetown University.
-The sessions covered issues such as gender inequalities and power, the constraining impacts of gender norms on boys and girls, practical actions that challenge gender norms, and realising aspirations.
-The evaluation used participatory evaluation techniques, such as photovoice, as well as questionnaires and generated both statistically robust quantitative data and insights from the qualitative parts of the programme.
+The CHOICES programme worked with boys and girls aged 10–14 in Nepal to challenge prevailing gender norms through a short, participatory series of life-skills sessions at existing children’s clubs.
+These were facilitated by children’s club graduates using the CHOICES curriculum developed by Save the Children and evaluated by the Institute of Reproductive Health (IRH) at Georgetown University.
+The sessions covered issues such as gender inequalities and power, the constraining impacts of gender norms on boys and girls, practical actions that challenge gender norms, and how to realise aspirations.
+The evaluation used participatory techniques (such as the Photovoice approach, which uses photography to promote social change) and questionnaires, and generated both statistically robust quantitative data and insights from qualitative data.

 CHOICES led to statistically significant shifts towards more egalitarian attitudes on gender issues among participants.
 These included views on boys’ and girls’ right to study, aspirations for their futures and views on child marriage and domestic divisions of labour.
-Qualitative evidence also shows changed practices with greater sharing of household chores.
+Qualitative evidence also shows greater sharing of household chores.